jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 have multiple large contributors with small contributors adding appreciably to the total incidents along that axis.

-Youll notice a rather large contribution on many of the axes.
-While wed generally be concerned about this, they represent contributions
+You’ll notice a rather large contribution on many of the axes.
+While we’d generally be concerned about this, they represent contributions
-34A unique finding is more likely to be something mundane such as a data collection issue than an unexpected result.
-Figure 115\.
-Individual contributions per action
-Figure 117\.
-Individual contributions per asset
-Figure 118\.
-Individual contributions per attribute
-Figure 116\.
-Individual contributions per actor
-Breaches
-Breaches
-Breaches
-Breaches

 aggregating several other sources, so not actual single contributions.
 It also occurs along most axes, limiting the bias introduced by that grouping of indirect contributors.

 The third source of bias is confirmation bias.
 Because we use our entire dataset for exploratory analysis, we cannot test